liferay/electric/packages/electricjs.com/src/pages/docs/tasks.md

 - Required: `false`
 - Type: `String`

-String that is prefixed to every task exposed by `metal-ssg`.
+String that is prefixed to every task exposed by `electric`.

 Exmaple: